TurboTax offers robust functionality and versatile tools to make it one of best tax software options out there.

 Since its development for home computing in the mid 1980s, TurboTax has been though several incarnations, each growing its influence and user base throughout the years.
 It was acquired by Intuit in 1993 and is now one of the leading tax software solutions in the United States, alongside its main competitors, H&R Block and TaxAct.

 Two of the main selling points of TurboTax are its relative ease of use compared to other tax filing software solutions and the fact that it partners with around 1,000 corporations, streamlining the way that employees of those corporations can file taxes via easy importing of their official documents.

 In addition to being a portal for individual tax returns, the program also wins points for actively suggesting and recommending deductions that the user may not previously have been aware of, meaning that using TurboTax is a good way to educate oneself about the tax return process.
 Robust support features such as these are available across all of its products, but that does mean that there is a price tag attached (there is a sliding price scale depending on the type of tax return being filed).
-The company reports that in 2019, some 40% os US taxpayers filed their taxes online, and this included some 40 million people using TurboTax.
+The company says that of the 40% of US taxpayers who filed their taxes online in 2019, some 40 million people used TurboTax to do so.

 TurboTax review: Cost